 Although cheap this comes at a cost empire captains and generals are mediocre characters at best with nearly ever other army having superiour characters, combat wise both generals and captains have the same stats.
 This means against powerful enemy characters and units you are looking to your armour and magic items to stay alive.
 With the easily obtainable 1+ save killing blow is a serious threat to these characters but weaker attacks will find it tough to get through.

-One con is if they are mounted on the imperial pegasus or imperial griffon or you are running them solo (particularly they can never join units ever) you lose the benfit of the hold the line special rule as you are no longer accompanying a unit (obviously having someone to shout at helps increases the characters resolve).
+One con is if they are mounted on the imperial pegasus or imperial griffon or you are running them solo (particularly the griffon as they can never join units ever) you lose the benfit of the hold the line special rule as you are no longer accompanying a unit (obviously having someone to shout at helps increases the characters resolve).
 You are of course paying a few extra points for this ability as well.

 The higher leadership you can get in an empire army the better though an arch lector matches the leadership of a general of the empire both have different abilities, of course with the low cost of empire characters it is easy to have both (a grand master is another option though double the cost of a general).
 The "hold the line" special rule when combined with stubborn/steadfast and/or the battle standard re roll makes empire units extremely hard to break.
 Considering they are not particularly amazing in combat (though every little helps) this is the main reason to take them.

 The cheapness of empire characters also allows you to split roles across numerous characters unlike some elite armies who will combine these in one character this makes them less of a target and on occasion ignored all together leaving them to get on with their job.